WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 >
 > This will print ```True``` telling us that there are no underscores in the list.

-Our code to break out of the forever loop if the player has won will be something like
+Our code to break out of the forever loop if the player has won will use a Python ```if``` statement, and be something like

 ```python
   if "_" not in word_with_guesses: